howtonotwin/imperative/src/Imperative.lagda.md

   open Imperative.Specifications StateThread Array public
 ```

-Having defined some auxiliary data types, we can now continuing declaring the
+Having defined ways to refer to and specify the contents of memory, we now
-primitive operations.
-The first of these is `Program`, which is used to give
+continue declaring primitive operations.
+The first of these is `Program`, which
-types to imperative programs.
-A `Program s A pre post` is a sequence of
+forms the types of imperative programs.
+A `Program s A pre post` is a sequence
-instructions that can run in the state thread `s : StateThread` on top of a heap
+of instructions that can run in the state thread `s : StateThread` on top of a
-initially described by `pre : Condition s` (the *precondition*), and finishes by
+heap initially described by `pre : Condition s` (the *precondition*), and
-returning a value `x : A` while leaving the heap in a state described by
+finishes by returning a value `x : A` while leaving the heap in a state
-`post x : Condition s` (the *postcondition*).
-Note that the state of the heap
+described by `post x : Condition s` (the *postcondition*).
+Note that the state
-after the program has run may depend on the returned value.
+of the heap after the program has run may depend on the returned value.

 ```
   field